scott-ftf/lightwalletd_status/README.md

 # Pirate Chain Light Wallet Server Status Tool

-Use this script to check teh status of the Pirate Chain light wallet servers.
-It checks that the dmain names are resolvable, tests the server ping time, ensures it can get a gRPC response, and checks the current block height is similar bvetween servers.
+Use this script to validate the status of the Pirate Chain light wallet servers.
+It checks that the domain names are resolvable, tests the server ping time, ensures it can get a valid gRPC response, and checks the current block height is similar between servers.

-1. Install dependencies
+1. Install dependencies (Requires Python 3)
 ```bash
 pip3 install tabulate grpcio-tool
 ```